AndreLeEEEEE/KPI/README.md

 is a better idea since it conveys the message better and too many colors can get confusing.
 This project is gonna take a physical form soon.

+Update 1/8/2021: There a third python file in the repository called Plex2Board(WithBreak) that's based off of the Plex2Board3x4 file.
+While the latter is a program to print information from Plex to a message board, Plex2Board(WithBreak) is that with a feature to stop the inactivity counter for separate lines when they go on break.
+The break times for lines are a new section of the .ini file.

 Setup Phase:
 The script will attempt to locate chromedriver.exe on the computer.
 Once found, it'll use chromedriver.exe's path and selenium to create two webdrivers, driver and remote, that will utilize google chrome.
 Main() is called while driver and remote are being passed, too.